-In deliberations and rendering decisions on quartz mining undertakings, the Board will apply the following principles:
+In deliberations and rendering decisions on oil and gas industrial undertakings, the Board will apply the following principles:

-- 4.1.1 avoid, minimize and/or mitigate significant adverse environmental effects from the potential uses of waters authorized by it under the WA. - 4.1.2 only issue water use licences where doing so is consistent with the objects of the Board and supported, on the balance of probabilities, by the evidence presented; - 4.1.3 only issue licences that, on the balance of probabilities are expected to at least achieve the objectives set out in the mitigation included in the YESAA decision document, subject to the Board's authority and responsibility under the WA and the UFA; - 4.1.4 issue licences that do not grant or renew rights in respect to water contrary to a YESAA decision document: - 4.1.5 issue licences with conditions that address the specific aspects of the project being authorized and the site under development; - 4.1.6 consider impacts on other applicants and authorized water users, consistent with its other obligations to the public; - 4.1.7 act openly, pursuant to the principles of procedural fairness and natural justice; - 4.1.8 protect public health and safety and, in particular, minimize risk to human life; and
+4.1.1 avoid, minimize and/or mitigate significant adverse environmental effects from the potential uses of waters authorized by it under the WA;

+4.1.2 only issue water use licences where doing so is consistent with the objectives of the Board and supported, on the balance of probabilities, by the evidence presented;

+4.1.3 only issue licences that, on the balance of probabilities are expected to at least achieve the objectives set out in the mitigation included in the YESAA decision document, subject to the Board's authority and responsibility under the WA and the UFA;

-The Board will also endeavour to apply the following additional principles; to the extent it is feasible, in the public interest while recognizing that some may be more or less applicable to a given undertakening than others:
+4.1.4 issue licences that do not grant or renew rights in respect to water contrary to a YESAA decision document;

+4.1.5 issue licences with conditions that address the specific aspects of the project being authorized and the site under development;

+4.1.6 consider impacts on other applicants and authorized water users, consistent with its other obligations to the public;

+4.1.7 act openly, pursuant to the principles of procedural fairness and natural justice;

+4.1.8 protect public health and safety and, in particular, minimize risk to human life;

-- 4.1.9 issue licences that are clear and enforceable and administratively consistent; - 4.1.10 issue licences only when there is a reasonable certainty that an acceptable level of reclamation of the site can be achieved during mining and/or following the cessation of mining; and - 4.1.11 encourage the use of robust, proven technologies, but allow for the use of innovative technologies where significant advantages can be shown.
+4.1.9 issue licences that are clear and enforceable and administratively consistent;

+4.1.10 issue licences only when there is a reasonable certainty that an acceptable level of protection can be maintained during the oil and gas industrial undertaking and acceptable reclamation can be achieved upon cessation of undertaking; and,

+4.1.11 encourage the use of robust, proven technologies, but allow for the use of innovative technologies where significant advantages can be shown.
 In the case of innovative yet unproven technologies, the Board will take a cautious approach, expecting Applicants to provide detailed rationales and contingency plans to manage the performance risk the innovative approach may entail.